VishnuSivadasVS/Advanced-HttpURLConnection/README.md

 # Steps to add the library to your project.

+Just add jitpack to you project, in recent updates of android studio you might face errors.
+If yes try the 2 methods and also try googing "how to add jitpack to android studio version ---".
+If you need more help comment on our youtube channel [https://youtube.com/codeseasy](https://youtube.com/codeseasy)

 ## Adding jitpack to you project.

 * Add it in your root build.gradle at the end of repositories: